beckstev/rasberry/README.md

 # Raspberry Pi Projects

-This reposetory includes projects for a Raspberry Pi.
+This repository includes projects for a Raspberry Pi.

 Some of this projects for example the spin- projects require also hardware like motors, resistors or some thing alse.
 You can find the requirements for each Project in the file 'materials.txt'.